 In Writing: "In writing" refers generally to any dated, written statement including a leave slip, letter, note, formal memorandum, or e-mail, unless otherwise noted or defined by law.
 Refer to specific policy sections or department requirements for specific forms that may be required.

 Rolling Year: A rolling 12-month period measured backward from the date an employee uses leave.

-School Year: This period is defined as the fiscal year adopted by the opposed to a "day of leave" or "day".

-Board (July 1 to June 30).
+School Year: This period is defined as the fiscal year adopted by the Board (July 1 to June 30).